 The GDPR's Scope: Who Does It Apply to?

-When determining whether a business or website falls under the scope of the GDPR, and what regulations apply, it's important to ask the following questions:
+When determining whether a business or website falls under the scope of the GDPR or whether it is exempt, it's important to ask the following questions:

 1. Does the business or website engage in the collection of information and data from users located in the EU?

 One of the most important changes building upon the Data Protection Directive's incomplete framework was the GDPRs expansion to include anyone, regardless of location, who collects or processes personal data of individuals in the EU.

 - Controllers or processors of personal data that are located in the EU,